ak47andrew/virtual-console/docs/src/palette.md

 ## How to create it

-The thing was designed with [Aseprite](https://www.aseprite.org/) in mind so I'm gonna explain with it.
-If you have any other program - you gotta figure it out yourself sorry :(
+Console was designed with [Aseprite](https://www.aseprite.org/) in mind so I'm gonna explain with it.
+If you have any other program - you gotta figure it out yourself, sorry :(

 So, the thing on your left with rectangles are your internal Aseprite palette.
-Pick one from the button on the top or create yourself
+Pick one from the button on the top or create one yourself

 Once you're done with that and need to actually use it, click these two buttons: